Date: October 18, 2022

 Not far to the ridge!

-Looking up to the false summit, from where we gained the summit ridge.
+Looking up to the false summit, as we top out on the summit ridge.
 The Wedge's true summit is also visible, peeking out to the left.

 Continuing along the ridge to the true summit.
-While the drop to the west is spectacular, the ridge is wide enough that the remainder of the ridge goes without difficulties.
+While the drop to the west is spectacular, the ridge is wide enough that the remainder of the ascent goes without difficulties.

 Smokey, smokey, smokey!
 Visible from left to right are silhouettes of Evan-Thomas East, Mount Denny, Opal Ridge North Peak, Mount Inflexible, and finally Mount James Walker.